 About BI WORLDWIDE

 The business is committed to paying its employees fairly, to promoting diversity in its workforce, and to encouraging internal progression.
-BI WORLDWIDE also works hard to be a good neighbour and to make a contribution to the local community by encouraging its employees to undertake voluntary work in company time.
+BI WORLDWIDE works hard to be a good neighbour and to contribute to the local community by encouraging its employees to undertake voluntary work in company time.

 BI WORLDWIDE’s Exposure to Modern Slavery and Human Trafficking

-The bulk of BI WORLDWIDE’s business is conducted in the UK working with blue chip clients to engage and motivate their workforces.
+The bulk of BI WORLDWIDE’s business is conducted in the UK and Western Europe working with blue-chip clients to engage and motivate their workforces.
 This is not an industry with a high risk of modern-day slavery or human trafficking.
 However, BI WORLDWIDE is part of a global organisation and is exposed to working with suppliers and employee groups which are not subject to the same regulatory regimes as those operating domestically.
 Additionally, our events business works globally and is exposed to the use of local suppliers and local technical resource.